Iteranya/MobTalkerRedux/README.md

 ## Planned Features
 - Dialogue System, VN Style
-- Custom Scripting with Lua Integration
+- ~~Custom Scripting with Lua Integration~~ (Made a custom DSL and a Framework and an SDK Instead)
 - Branching Dialogue
 - Affection System
 - 2D Sprite, like Visual Novel